CassandraMaldonado/a2a_multiagent_hedge_fund/README.md

 Modes:

 - **LLM mode** (GPT-4) if an LLM key is available.
-- **Rule-based fallback** when LLM reasoning is disabled
+- **Rule-based fallback** when LLM reasoning is disabled.

 Outputs:

-- Buy / Sell / Hold recommendation
+- Buy / Sell / Hold recommendation.
 - Clear natural-language rationale grounded in shared state

 ---